Western hognose snake: Reproduction

 Adult western hognose snakes have been observed in copulation as early as February and March.
 The species is oviparous, with females laying 4–23 elongate, thin-shelled eggs in June–August.
 The eggs take approximately 60 days to hatch.
 Each hatchling is 13–23 cm in total length, and reaches sexual maturity after approximately two years (this is predominantly based on size, not so much age).

 Subspecies

 Conservation

-Although some local declines have been reported, the species H. nasicus is widespread, has a large overall population size (> 100,000), and is effectively protected by a variety of conservation programs.
+Although some local declines have been reported, the species Heterodon nasicus is widespread, has a large overall population size (> 100,000), and is effectively protected by a variety of conservation programs.
 It is therefore currently classified as Least Concern by the IUCN.
 The eastern hognose snake (Heterodon platirhinos) is classified as a threatened species in some regions of its range and is therefore protected under those states' laws.